 ROS ERCOT Reliability and Operating Subcommittee.
 SSWG is a working group created by ROS to create the steady-state planning models for ERCOT.
 SSWG reports to ROS and takes direction from ROS.

-SSWG Cases: All of the steady-state base cases created and maintained by the
+SSWG Cases All of the steady-state base cases created and maintained by the

 SSWG, as directed by the ROS.